openwisp/openwisp-docs/tutorials/hotspot.rst

 <https://github.com/openwisp/openwisp-wifi-login-pages>`_
 allows those users who have logged in previously and who use a browser which supports cookies
-(not all mini-browsers that are used for captive portal log in do), to automatically login without entering credentials again.
+(not all mini-browsers that are used for captive portal logins do), to automatically log in without entering their credentials again.

-The short video below shows a demonstration of this feature.
+The video below demonstrates this feature:

 .. raw:: html